MyAido/Aido/README.md

 <div align="center">

-# 🧠 AIDO - AI, Do It Once
+# 🧠 Aido - AI, Do It Once

 ### *Type Once get it right with Aido*